Bruna-Portilho/BP-Rossmann-Sales-Model/README.md

 ![image](https://user-images.githubusercontent.com/85244180/135654921-1fa910a1-a495-4036-bd7b-54d2569461d3.png)

 Although the Ranndom Forest Regressor Model presented better performance, this model usually requires a large amount of space on the server in deploy step, generating a significant cost increase for the company.
-Therefore, it was choosen the XGBoost model, which after the hyperparameter fine tuning presented similar performance and requires less space on the server, generating a lower cost for the company.
+Therefore, it was choosen the XGBoost Regressor Model, which after the hyperparameter fine tuning presented similar performance and requires less space on the server, generating a lower cost for the company.

 # Model performance vs Business values

-It was possible to calculate besides de model predction, also de sales values for the worst e the best scenario.
+It was possible to calculate besides de model predction, also de sales values for the worst and the best scenario.

 **Model with XGBoost Regression**